 The Pump Type field is used to select and control the type of pumping unit that is being used with the machine.
 The choices are Engine Pump or Electric Pump.
 The factory default setting is Electric Pump.
-Refer to Figure 21-1.
+Refer to Figure 28-1 on the previous page.